 29 CFR 1926 subpart AA.

-Here’s what employers within the construction industry need to know about the newer set of OSHA standards for working in confined spaces:
+Here’s what employers within the construction industry need to know about the newer set of OSHA standards required for working in confined spaces:

 What is a Confined Space According to OSHA Guidelines?